VladimirPETROW/HovelData/README.md

 # HovelData
-Hovel Data is the data management system for single table databases.
+HovelData is the data management system for single table databases.
 Such databases consists of several distributed files.
 One such file for one dataset.

 Macro processor supports reference resolution.
 ```